jdidion/OpenBioinformaticsWorkshops/README.md

 * Advanced Genetic Variant Analysis
 * RNA-seq Analysis

+## Ideas for future courses

+* Data exploration and visualization: This would be an advanced R workshop focusing specifically on tidy data (tidyr), data exploration (dplyr), and data visualization (ggplot2).
+It would focus on a single dataset (gapminder?) and the goal would be to explore the data in many ways, including plotting the data many ways (e.g. http://flowingdata.com/2017/01/24/one-dataset-visualized-25-ways/).

 ## Other Resources

 * [The Canadian Bioinformatics Workshops](https://bioinformatics.ca/): This is a fantastic series of workshops going back more than 10 years.
 Approximately 10 new workshops are hosted each year at various sites around Canada.
 These workshops run anywhere from 1-5 days.
 The slides are available for all workshops, and videocasts are also available for most workshops held since 2012.
 The content of these workshops serves as a good model of what we are trying to develop with OBW.